Radico Khaitan's Q1 net profit up 36%

-New Delhi, July 29 (IANS) Spirits maker Radico Khaitan has reported a 35.7 per cent rise in its standalone net profit for the April-June quarter at Rs 59.82 crore.
+New Delhi: Spirits maker Radico Khaitan has reported a 35.7 per cent rise in its standalone net profit for the April-June quarter at Rs 59.82 crore.

 Lalit Khaitan, Chairman and Managing Director said: "After closing FY2021 on a positive note, it is heartening to report a robust performance in Q1 FY2022.
 The disruptive second wave of the pandemic impacted businesses from the second half of April."